Filming on or next to the highway requires our agreement. Read our Filming guidance document (pdf format, 48 Kb) to help with your application.

 VAT is applicable to these charges.

-Filming applications which include Broad Street, Catte Street, Merton Street, New College Lane, Oriel Square, Queens Lane and Turl Street, Oxford and Britwell Hill Road, Nr.
-Watlington is subject to the maximum filming fees (on the sliding scale).
-For crews of 41+ please email email@example.com to discuss charges
+Filming applications which include Broad Street, Catte Street, Holywell Street, Merton Street, New College Lane, Oriel Square, Queens Lane and Turl Street, Oxford and Britwell Hill Road, Nr.
+Watlington are subject to the maximum filming fees (on the sliding scale).
+For crews of 41+ please email email@example.com to discuss charges.

-Please note: You will be liable for 50% of the total charges if the filming request is cancelled after the filming approval licence has been issued.
+Please note: You will be liable for the full cost of the licence if the filming request is cancelled after the filming approval licence has been granted.
+This also applies to any filming which didn't take place after the licence was issued.

 Parking requests for filming productions